MicroEJ/docs/VEEPortingGuide/wifi.rst

 Overview
 ========

-The WiFi Foundation Library provides a way to manage and configure Wi-Fi access points.
+The Wi-Fi Foundation Library provides a way to manage and configure Wi-Fi access points.

 Dependencies
 ============